ssoulless/RoRmaily/README.md

 **Lists and Subscriptions**

 Lists are sets of entities that receive certain mailings.
 Entities are added to Lists by creating Subscriptions.
 It is entirely up to you how you manage subscriptions in application.
-Typically, you put some checkbox in user's profile page that subscribes and unsubscribes them from mailing lists.
+Typically, you would put some checkbox in user's profile page which subscribes and unsubscribes them from mailing lists.

 Each Subscription has it's unique token allowing users to be provided with one-click opt-out link.